 2. Complete Your Facebook Bio

 If you haven’t done it yet, now is the time.
 Beef up your Facebook profile by adding work history, interests and skills.
 This might just help you show up in a hiring professional’s search results or gain the attention of one of your Facebook friends.
 Consider it an opportunity to publicize your marketable assets and hirable qualities.
 Though many consider Facebook to be a personal networking site, that hasn’t stopped recruiters from using it to source talent.
-By the way, Facebook is great for job search.
+Here are more tips to help prepare your Facebook profile to highlight your career.

 3. Try a Twitter Chat